huangwei-pku/huangwei-pku.github.io/research.md

 **How does the One Child Policy Impact Social and Economic Outcomes?** IZA World of Labor, 387.

-[**One-Child Policy and the Rise of Man-made Twins**](https://direct.mit.edu/rest/article-abstract/98/3/467/58356/One-Child-Policy-and-the-Rise-of-Man-Made-Twins?redirectedFrom=fulltext) with Xiaoyan Lei and Yaohui Zhao, *Review of Economics and Statistics*, 2016; 98(3), 467-476.
+[**One-Child Policy and the Rise of Man-made Twins**](https://direct.mit.edu/rest/article-abstract/98/3/467/58356/One-Child-Policy-and-the-Rise-of-Man-Made-Twins?redirectedFrom=fulltext) with Xiaoyan Lei and Yaohui Zhao, *The Review of Economics and Statistics*, 2016; 98(3), 467-476.

 [**Collaborating With People Like Me: Ethnic Co-authorship within the US**](https://www.journals.uchicago.edu/doi/abs/10.1086/678973) with Richard B. Freeman, *Journal of Labor Economics*, 2015; 33.S1 Part 2: S289-S318.